SUBJECTS

 Long distance running - swimming - sitting

-3. Lifestyle factors that influence prevention and management of back pain
+32. Lifestyle factors that influence prevention of COPD

 Cigarette use - clean pollutant living (dust - fumes - air pollution)